getslash/gossip/README.md

 ```

+# And There's A Lot More!

+Plain publish/subscribe is just the tip of the iceberg.
+Gossip is geared towards implementing complex plugin systems, and supports many more advanced features, such as:

+1. Token (bulk) unregistration of hooks
+2. Hook dependencies - control the order of hook callbacks, either implicitly or explicitly
+3. Non-reentrant hooks
+4. Custom exception handling strategies

-For more advanced uses, please refer to [the documentation](http://gossip.readthedocs.org )
+And much more.
+For more information, please refer to [the documentation](http://gossip.readthedocs.org )

 # Licence